 Again, this drawing technique can be practiced on the floor or on a larger sheet of paper attached to a wall.
 The added benefit of drawing on the floor is that it allows the drawer to move around and engaged directly with the work from many different directions, similar to how Jackson Pollock produced his action paintings.
 Different drawing mediums can be masked to the end of a stick and used as a device to draw.

-Ask your students to respond visually an interpret a word.
+Ask your students to respond visually and interpret a word.
 Ask them to return to it in a purely imaginative way.
-You could extend this task by choosing five words from the dictionary, students will then be free to interpret a response in the form of a preliminary drawing.
+You could extend this task by choosing five words from the dictionary, and students will then be free to interpret a response in the form of a preliminary drawing.
 They are free to write the word and allow their pictures to develop as they want to.

 Touch or contour drawing

 This drawing method encourages students to explore and develop new ideas.
 Place a random object in an enclosed sealed bag.
 As the students initially focus on the touch or feel of the object inside the container.
 The objective here is not to guess what is inside and then produce a representation of what they think it is.

 Students should be encouraged to respond to their senses intuitively and produce an experimental drawing based on their tactile sense of touch.

 This can be a very successful lesson for motivating and encouraging students and developing drawing skills.
 As a timed activity, it allows the students to visually interpret what they are listening to.
 Stick to classical and ambient tunes music as this allows the students to work in a calm and relaxed environment under timed conditions.

 As I mentioned earlier, a pencil is not the medium of choice when attempting any of these drawing methods.
 In fact, the more experimental and unusual your choice is the best.
 One of the themes I have explored as an artist is the link between the artist's drawing and natural materials.